falconrr/NLP4SPanish2022/Week 2/LabAssignment2/Lab2.md

 5. print message of encouragement if graduation is in the future
 6. then in the same program, ask the user for a sentence in Spanish with as many characters with orthograpic accents (i.e., tildes) as possible.
 Asks them to be creative.
 7. Import the regular expression module
 8. search if the sentence has any *tildes*.
-Else print a message saying that the sentence has no *tildes
-9. print a message that tells the user that you need to change all the *tildes* to characters with no *tildes*.
+Print a message that tells the user that you need to change all the *tildes* to characters with no *tildes*.
 10. substitute all the characters with tildes to no accented characters <br/>
            **(Hint: you might need to use the *re.sub* function several times.**
 11. print the sentence without any accented characters
+12. else print a message saying that the sentence has no *tildes
-12. change the sentence to lower case
+13. change the sentence to lower case
-13. print the complete sentence with no accented nor upper case characters.
+14. print the complete sentence with no accented nor upper case characters.

 ### Task 2: Run both the tokenizer and sentence segmenter scripts and print in Linux line by line the output<br/>